Prairie Dogs, Pronghorns & Penis Sheaths

 As average temperatures rise, so does the hazard of extremes of heat.
 With every rise of 1°C the capacity of the atmosphere to absorb moisture rises by about 7%: higher temperatures are linked to ever-harder falls of rain.
 And rain that falls must go somewhere.

 It was noonish when I surfaced.
-As I came awake in bed, my engorged penis reminded me that it had been more than a day since I had pleasured myself, as the phrase-makers of yesteryear put it.
+As I awoke, my engorged penis reminded me that it had been more than a day since I had pleasured myself.
 While I remedied the situation, I saw that the reason for such neglect of myself was that my life had suddenly become full of other interesting activities, and one interesting person.
-It was an unusual relationship—I knew he was the same size as myself, what he felt like and how he sounded and smelled.
+It was an unusual relationship — I knew he was the same size as myself, what he felt like, and how he sounded and smelled.
 I had held him in my arms while we rocketed through the night, but I had no idea what he looked like.
-While I increased the pace of my strokes, I imagined how his parts would appear, how they would feel in my hand, in my mouth, if he were my ideal boy, the boy of my most exotic, spunkfestic fantasies.
-I rose to a perfectly satisfactory conclusion, cleaned up the resultant mess and went downstairs to meet the day.
+While I increased the pace of my strokes, I imagined how his parts might appear, how they would feel, if he were my ideal boy, the boy of my most exotic, spunkfestic fantasies.
+I accelerated to a perfectly satisfactory conclusion and went downstairs to meet the day.

 An hour later, I chained my bike to a rack outside the mall and donned my covid mask.
-Nobody was idling near the T-shirt store so I sat on a bench to wait.
+Nobody was idling near the T-shirt store, so I sat on a bench to wait.
 It had been several months since I had been in the mall.
-I had sworn that I would only wear second-hand clothing, because the endless consumption of brand-new items was contributing to the destruction of the environment.
-Consequently, when I needed something to wear, I shopped exclusively at our local thrift store.
+I had decided that I would only wear second-hand clothing, because our endless consumption of brand-new items was contributing to the destruction of the environment.
+Consequently, when I wanted something different to wear, I shopped exclusively at our local thrift store.

 I didn't mind wearing used clothes.
-In fact, I confess that I derived a righteous pleasure from wearing others' cast-off clothing.
-I also enjoyed idle fantasies of my boys' clothes former wearers, how their slim penises had rested where mine now nestled, but I did miss the people-watching available in the mall.
-I got engrossed in examining the passersby and imagining what they were thinking and how they were living.
+In fact, I confess to deriving a righteous pleasure from wearing others' cast-off clothing.
+I also enjoyed idle fantasies of my boys' clothes former wearers, how their slim penises had nestled where mine now rested, but I did miss the people-watching available in the mall.
+I got engrossed in examining the passersby and imagining what they were thinking.
 Thus I was surprised when I was approached from the side.
 I turned to meet the gaze of a girl about my size.
-She had two bouncy brunette pony-tails, one on each side of her head, and deep brown eyes beneath a beribboned, broad-brimmed straw hat.
+She had two bouncy brunette pony-tails, one on each side of her head, and deep brown eyes beneath a flower-trimmed, broad-brimmed straw hat.
 She wore a light yellow summer dress with miniature daisies embroidered all over it.
 A pink mask dotted with small red hearts was stretched over her face.

 She sat down beside me and held out her hand.
 "Hi, Plant-Powered," she said.
 "I'm Shurleen."